tendermint/tendermint/spec/p2p/v0.35/peer_manager.md

 More precisely, it determines that the node should not attempt to dial new peers when the router already has established outgoing connections to `MaxOutgoingConnections` peers.
+This parameter cannot be set to a value larger than `MaxConnected`.

 > The previous version of the `p2p` explicitly distinguished incoming and
 > outgoing peers.
 Configuring the `MaxOutgoingConnections` parameters should